Francesco D'Isa

-Francesco D'Isa is an Italian artist, writer, journalist, and art curator.
+Francesco D'Isa (born 22 September 1980) is an Italian artist, writer, journalist and art curator.

 Art career

 He studied philosophy in Florence, Italy.
 He is a self-taught artist.
 He is a pioneer of digital art in Italy, but his drawing abilities let him work with traditional media as well.
 He was the co-founder of the Italian art and literature magazine "Mostro," where he published his first artworks.
 After that, his digital and traditional artworks were featured in many magazines around the world, like "Expose III", Ballistic Publishing (US); "Pixel Surgeons: Extreme Manipulation of the Figure in Photography", Mitchell Beazley Art & Design, Octopus ed.
 (UK); "Black Magic, White Noise", "Illusive 3", Die Gestalten Verlag (Germany); "Design 360°", SanDu Culture ed.
 (China); GQ magazine (Italy); Inside Art (Italy).
 His accolades in contemporary art practice has been recognised with several art prizes.
-He has exhibited internationally from Italy, Germany, Holland, Switzerland, England, US, Australia, Russia, and South America.
+He has exhibited internationally from Italy, Germany, the Netherlands, Switzerland, England, the United States, Australia, Russia, and South America.
 His theory and practice have been extended as a workshop leader and lecturer in multimedia, especially in the field of AI, where he works both as an artist and a theorist.
 In 2007, he became "Pornpope" founding the porn-artistic collective Pornsaints.
-Francesco D'Isa serves as the editorial director for the cultural magazine L’Indiscreto and contributes writings and illustrations to various magazines, both in Italy and abroad.
+Francesco D'Isa serves as the editorial director for the cultural magazine L'Indiscreto and contributes writings and illustrations to various magazines, both in Italy and abroad.
 He is a professor of Illustration and Contemporary Plastic Techniques at LABA (Brescia).